nugetchar/neighborhood-map-project/README.md

 2. The production is in the "dist" directory.
 Dev sources are in the "dev" directory
 3. From a terminal, go to the project directory and run "gulp" to generate a new dist folder and a new documentation folder
 4. You can launch "gulp clean" to clean dist and documentation folders
-5. For convenience, node_modules have been pushed with the project.
-You normally DO NOT do that.

 ## Sites/Tools Used